sampsyo/cs6120/content/blog/2019-10-23-loop-unswitching/index.md

 * Simple/Complex blocks before/after conditional
 * Non-unswitched branches before conditional to be unswitched
 * Blocks with no terminating jump instructions
-* Loops in which unswitching leads to worse performance.
+* Nested if/else conditionals should never be unswitched

 I would be very happy with suggestions for additional test cases or pull requests that test this optimization on more test cases.
-Furthermore, for questions or comments on design, please reach out by e-mail, which I have included at the top of this post.
+Furthermore, for questions or comments on design, please reach out by e-mail.